jeevan-singh/Security-Engineering-Training/03-Secure-Code-Review/README.md

 # Secure Code Review
-Now that we are aware of the different ways that an adversary can attack us, what can we do to help strengthen our security and prevent attacks?
-This workshop will cover types of vulnerabilities and discuss methods to protect against those vulnerabilities.
+A big aspect of Security Engineering is to prevent vulnerabilities before they are deployed to a production system.
+Performing a Secure Code Review will reduce potential issues.
+This workshop will cover different types of vulnerability classes and discuss some defensive techniques.

 Agenda
 * Introduction